Riding a Moped Safely

 - Make sure the chain is properly adjusted.

 Sit straight and close enough to the handlebars to reach them with your arms slightly bent.
 Hold the handle grips firmly.

 - Approach turns carefully and limit your speed until you learn to judge the safest speed.

 - Lean with your moped.
 The sharper the turn, the more you must lean.

 - Use turn signals whenever you plan to enter traffic, turn or change lanes, even if you do not see another vehicle or pedestrian.

-- Remember to turn on your signals after turning!
+- Remember to turn off your signals after turning!
 They could confuse other drivers.